Francesco De Rosa

-Francesco De Rosa was an Italian major of the First Italo-Ethiopian War.
+Francesco De Rosa (1853-1896) was an Italian major of the First Italo-Ethiopian War.
 He commanded the 1st Artillery Brigade during the Battle of Adwa and was a posthumous recipient of the Gold Medal of Military Valor for his brave service in the battle before being killed in action.

-Early Military Career
+Early military career

 He was born in Potenza on October 13, 1853 as the son of Nicola and Elisabetta Palese.
 He was admitted to attend the Military Academy of Modena in the infantry and cavalry classes from November 1871.
 The following year he transferred to the Royal Academy of Turin in the artillery classes before graduating as a Second Lieutenant on July 25, 1875, entering into service at the 11th Artillery Regiment.
-After attending the Weapon Application School, he was promoted to lieutenant on May 1877 and assigned to the mountain artillery specialty.
+After attending the Weapon Application School, he was promoted to lieutenant in May 1877 and assigned to the mountain artillery specialty.
 Having become captain on May 10, 1883, he was admitted to attend the Army War College at the end of which he entered service at the General Staff, and then at the 10th Artillery Regiment.